vboussange/vboussange.github.io/content/post/primer_mechanistic_inference/index.md

     ModeResult with maximized lp of -104.88
     [0.35455374965749115, 1.4707686527453756, 0.9171941147556801, 3.2614628620071664, 1.0235193248242322, 2.1506473758409883, 2.4789084651090993]

-We can check whether the optimization has converged:
+We verify optimization convergence by examining the result object:

 ```julia
 @show map_res.optim_result